luketl98/exploratory-data-analysis---the-manufacturing-process578/README.md

    - Use the further_analysis method to perform in-depth analysis on the transformed data, including operating range analysis, failure analysis, and risk factor investigation.

 ## File Structure
-- `db_utils.py` - Contains classes and functions to connect to the database, perform data analysis, visualisation, and transformation.
+- `db_utils.py` - Contains classes and functions to connect to the database.
 - `README.md` - Provides project documentation.
 - `.gitignore` - Specifies intentionally untracked files to ignore.
 - `credentials.yaml` - Stores database credentials (ensure this file is not tracked by git for security reasons).